bogyo/socket-io-chat/README.md

-1. Install
+<b>1.
+Install</b>

-  1. clone the repo
+ - clone the repo
-  2. open a terminal in the created directory root
+ - open a terminal in the created directory root
-  2. $ npm install
+ - $ npm install
-  3. $ node server.js
+ - $ node server.js
-  4. $ npm start
+ - $ npm start

   Browser should open.
 If you would like to try out the chat open the page in an other tab as well.